renebeltranr/renebeltranr/README.md

 ### More

-If you want to collaborate in any of my current projects, just drop me a message or fork it away and send a pull request.
+If you want to collaborate in any of my current projects, send me a message or fork the project away and send a pull request.
 Contributions are welcome!